-• Students will be vaccinated in the fall by the Marietta College Center for Health and Wellness.
-The Program will coordinate and organize the immunizations.
+The Program will arrange for students to be vaccinated annually (in the fall) by the Marietta College Center for Health and Wellness.

 The student must submit their immunization records to www.castlebranch.com.
 This company will review submitted records and notify the student of any incomplete immunizations.
 The Program will be notified of students not fulfilling immunization requirements.
 It is the student's responsibility to keep all immunizations up-to-date throughout the duration of the Program.